 The oven is the best option for reheating the pork to keep it crispy and fresh.
-If you’re able to keep the pork pieces separate, place them on a baking sheet and cook at 350°F (175 °C) for 15 to 20 minutes or until the pork reaches an internal temp of 165°F (73°C).
+If you’re able to keep the pork pieces separate, place them on a baking sheet and cook at 350°F (175°C/Gas Mark 4) for 15 to 20 minutes or until the pork reaches an internal temp of 165°F (73°C).

-Follow the same instructions for premixed leftovers, but in an oven-safe dish.
+Follow the same instructions for mixed leftovers but in an oven-safe dish.

 Yes!
 Using rice flour instead of all-purpose flour creates a fabulously crispy bite while keeping your dish gluten-free.

 Not at all.
 I find that pineapple adds a deliciously juicy flavor to the sweet and sour pork, but if you don’t prefer the taste or texture, you can leave it out!